jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 -----

-< Might genericity control what happens on the call of system procedures or if the call to a system procedure is illegal or not? >
+< Might genericity control what happens on the call of system commands or if the call to a system command is illegal or not? >

 -----

 <
-Introduce more system procedures here:
+Introduce more system commands here:

 - Type Generic Get
 - Type Generic Set
 - Interface Generic Get
 - Interface Generic Set
-- Procedure Reference Generic Get
+- Command Reference Generic Get
-- Procedure Reference Generic Set
+- Command Reference Generic Set

 Here and no earlier.
 />